brighten/SIGCOMM2014/scripts/generate_programs/README.md

 ## Basic Usage for `session-generator`

-make sure to create a file named `google_info.txt`, which will look like
+Create a file named `google_info.txt`, which will look like
 ```
 xxxxx@gmail.com
 xxxxx